lsst/rtn-103/index.rst

     export REPO='davs://ccdavrubinint.in2p3.fr:2880/pnfs/in2p3.fr/lsst/butler/ccms1'

-The location of data to be ingested are defined using the  environment variable ``$DATA``:
+The location of data to be ingested is defined using the environment variable ``$DATA``:

 .. prompt:: bash